 The Excavations Under P.L.O.
 Guy

 Above all, Guy uncovered the northern and southern stables compounds and assigned them to the reign of King Solomon.
-In this way Guy associated, for the first time, finds from the excavation at Tel Megiddo with King Solomon.
+In this way, Guy associated, for the first time, finds from the excavation at Tel Megiddo with King Solomon.
 An issue that forms the basis for a heated scholarly discussion to the present day.
-Guy also uncovered the city gate of Stratum III; dated it as well to the reign of Solomon.
+Guy also uncovered the city gate of Stratum III; dated it to the reign of Solomon.

 The Excavations Directed by Gordon Kenneth Loud

 While at first glance, the choice of Gordon Loud to fill the post of field director of the Megiddo excavations was an excellent one.
 Since Loud was a gifted person and very dedicated.
 On the other hand, it seems clear the nomination was not optimal.
 Neither Loud nor his assistant had any background, nor knowledge, or experience in the archaeology of the Land of Israel in the biblical period.
-Furthermore, Loud did not have any knowledge; experience, or understanding regarding the stratigraphy of a multi-level mound; which is elementary for the excavation of the biblical sites.
+Furthermore, Loud did not have any knowledge; experience, or understanding regarding the stratigraphy of a multi-level mound; which is elementary for excavating the biblical sites.